ysyk2021/the-promotion-success-stories-learning-from-the-best-in-the-industry/src/chapter-7-1.md

-Chapter: The Challenges and Obstacles that Can Arise when Pursuing Promotion Success
+The Challenges and Obstacles that Can Arise when Pursuing Promotion Success
 ====================================================================================

 Introduction